vrinceanu/plasma-MDQT-simulation/README.md

 for the *<sup>2</sup>S<sub>1/2</sub> &rightarrow; <sup>2</sup>P<sub>3/2</sub>* transition and a re-pump laser for the *<sup>2</sup>D<sub>5/2</sub> &rightarrow; <sup>2</sup>P<sub>3/2</sub>* transition.

 The conventions, units and assumptions of the code are explained in reference [[1]](#references).
 For simplicity, the MDQT code consist of a single C++ source file [PlasmaMDQTSimulation.cpp](/PlasmaMDQTSimulation.cpp).
 Prior to running a simulation, the user must appropriately set the input parameters, which are contained in a clearly-labeled section in the first 100 lines of the MDQT code, and then compile it into an executable.
-The code is runs on multicore computers by using openMP, and, for simulations of large systems, requires significant computational resources.
-For best performance we suggest running it on a supercomputer.
+The code uses openMP to run on multicore computers, and, for simulations of large systems, requires significant computational resources.
+For best performance we suggest running several instances at the same time on a supercomputer.

 ## Installation